AquaSavvy (regenerated)

 In such dynamic and fragmented environments (really, here we are talking about the environment, late capitalism, and the current political realities) it becomes crucial to experiment with new professional and democratic dialogue tools that can operate within the complexities, controversies and uncertainties present in late modern societies, … Visualising and enabling such dynamic experimentation has up to recently been technically difficult (Hadjimichael et al 2024, Langenheim et al 2022).
 The emergence of Digital Twins of cities provides a potential way to facilitate this experimentation, coupled with the emerging concept of the Metaverse and its focus on interoperability (Yang et al., 2024).

-A digital twin is typically a technically bounded, visual representation of a model or simulation of a city or industrial installation, excluding the inputs and consequences of the chosen model.
-While the concept of virtual worlds and digital twins are easily conflated with the concept of the Metaverse, the idea of the Metaverse by contrast is fundamentally a social notion concerned with the interconnection of many different instances, for example the bridging of digital twins, simulations and game worlds (Yang et al., 2024) that aims to extend social interaction into visual representations.
-Therefore it is problematic that current digital twins of cities seem to almost exclusively focus on physical assets (Naderi & Shojaei, 2023) in isolated “walled garden” contexts; few have incorporated other resource streams especially in open access or interoperable formats.
-In this project we challenge this approach from a technical perspective and provide a prototype alternative, while facilitating local knowledge and climate change preparedness (Brennan et al., 2022) through the staging of new participatory planning approaches.
+While the concept of virtual worlds and digital twins are easily conflated with the concept of the Metaverse, the idea of the Metaverse by contrast is fundamentally a social notion concerned with the interconnection of many different disparate instances, for example the bridging of digital twins, simulations and game worlds (Yang et al., 2024) that aims to extend social interaction into visual representations.
+Therefore it is problematic that current digital twins of cities seem to almost exclusively focus on physical assets and physics simulations (Naderi & Shojaei, 2023) in isolated “walled garden” contexts.
+Walled gardens in this context mean a closed set of information services provided to members only.
+While they may be information-dense, richly interlinked and share a common focus, they have little or no linkage to or from the larger network of actors or other infrastructure services.

 How this links to my Post-Doc